ZichooleLongGui/enterprise/README.md

 Micro Enterprise is an enterprise version of the [micro](https://github.com/micro/micro) toolkit.
 It includes additional features which are absolutely critical for a stable and performant production grade microservice solution.

-This version of Micro require a [Micro Enterprise License Agreement](LICENSE) commercial subscription.
+This version of Micro requires a [Micro Enterprise License Agreement](LICENSE) commercial subscription.

 ## Features